CiscoDevNet/terraform-provider-intersight/website/docs/d/equipment_riser.html.markdown

 layout: "intersight"
 page_title: "Intersight: intersight_equipment_riser"
 description: |-
-        This represents Riser of Server which holds the manageable sub comoponents.
+        This represents Riser of Server which holds the manageable sub components.

 ---

 # Data Source: intersight_equipment_riser
-This represents Riser of Server which holds the manageable sub comoponents.
+This represents Riser of Server which holds the manageable sub components.
 ## Argument Reference
 The results of this data source are stored in `results` property.
 All objects matching the filter criteria are fetched through pagination.